Why are beaches a concern?

 Web Links from MedlinePlus (National Library of Medicine)

 Beaches: Human Health (Environmental Protection Agency)

-Find Your Beach: Beach Advisories and Closings (Environmental Protection Agency)
+Find A Beach: Beach Advisory and Closing (Environmental Protection Agency)

 Healthy Recreational Waters (World Health Organization)

 Healthy Swimming (Centers for Disease Control and Prevention)